RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 #### Semantics:

 Set `#Outcome` to be a reference to an object.
-The object shall be suitable for use as a variable pool, see nnn.
+The object shall be suitable for use as a variable pool, see <!--TODO-->nnn.
 This function shall never return a value in `#Outcome` which compares equal with the value returned on another invokation of the function.

 ### Config_Array_Size